Štramberk

 Štramberk (/cs/; Stramberg) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 3,500 inhabitants.
+The town is located in the Moravian-Silesian Foothills.

-It is known for the production of Štramberk ears.
+Štramberk is known for the production of Štramberk ears, a traditional confectionery.
 The historic centre of Štramberk is well preserved and is protected as an urban monument reservation.
+The main landmarks of the town are the Trúba tower and the Church of Saint John of Nepomuk.